DruSadeMumba/Outdoorsie/README.md

 ## Prerequisites
 * Laptop with minimum 8GB RAM and 500 GB disk space
-* Fast and reliabe internet connection
+* Fast and reliable internet connection

 ## Behaviour
 ###  Our application should: